rebeckasjostrom/ADTECH-creativespec/README.md

 #### Sidenote
 All local (uploaded) files must be included using our `_ADPATH_` variable within the index document.

+Important: ad server variable `_ADPATH_` (as well as all others) can only be used within the index document.

 ```html
 <img src="_ADPATH_image.png">
 ```